eggheads/eggdrop/doc/sphinx_source/install/readme.rst

 FTP
 ^^^

   The latest Eggdrop stable source code is always located at `<https://geteggdrop.com>`_.
-You can also download the current stable, previous stable, and development snapshot via FTP at `<ftp://ftp.eggheads.org/pub/eggdrop/source>`_
+You can also download the current stable, previous stable, and development snapshot at `<https://ftp.eggheads.org/pub/eggdrop/source>`_

 Git Development Snapshot
 ^^^^^^^^^^^^^^^^^^^^^^^^